seantiz/rust-webdev/README.md

 ```

 I only realised how convenient this was by just getting to writing code, and in turn I started to
-see the trade-offs and compromises I'd gotten used to making in more mature languages that pre-dated
+see the trade-offs and compromises I'd gotten used to making in more mature languages with a bigger legacy.
-async/await (I will always have a soft spot for Python's asyncio, for example, which is still a
-great library and language for the right domain).

 I would suggest not dwelling on the deeper implications of the theory above for now, but it's your
 choice.